 Make sure your prenatal pick contains these vitamins and minerals

 This B vitamin has been shown to prevent birth defects involving the brain and spine.
-It’s hard to get from food, so the American College of Obstetricians and Gynecologists (ACOG) recommends that all pregnant women take a daily vitamin supplement containing 400 micrograms.
+It’s hard to get from food, so the American College of Obstetricians and Gynecologists (ACOG) recommends that all pregnant people take a daily vitamin supplement containing 400 micrograms.
 “Most over-the-counter prenatals have plenty of folic acid,” Hawk says.
 But if you’ve previously had a baby with neural tube defects, your provider may prescribe one that has more.

-“Pregnant women need calcium not only for their bones but for the development of the baby’s bones,” Hawk says.
+“Those who are pregnant need calcium not only for their bones but for the development of the baby’s bones,” Hawk says.
 Studies have also found that women who supplement with calcium during pregnancy reduce their risk for hypertension and pre-eclampsia.
 ACOG recommends that women age 19 and older get 1,000 mg per day of calcium through food and/or supplementation.

 Vitamin D helps your body absorb the calcium that builds your and baby’s bones and teeth.
 Although we can get it from sun exposure and certain foods, most Americans do not get the recommended amount, which is about 600 IUs per day.

 Vitamin B6 may help curb nausea and vomiting from morning sickness.
 And, Hawk says it’s even more effective when it’s combined with an antihistamine called doxylamine, which is available over-the-counter.
-The National Institutes of Health recommends that pregnant women get 1.9 milligrams of B6 each day.
+The National Institutes of Health recommends that pregnant people get 1.9 milligrams of B6 each day.

 DHA is an omega-3 fatty acid that is important in fetal brain development.
 You can get DHA from seafood (be sure to choose varieties that are low in mercury, such as salmon, tilapia or cod) or through supplementation.
 Not all prenatal vitamins contain DHA; if you choose one that doesn’t, you may want to use an additional fish oil supplement, Hawk says.